Journalism PhD / MPhil

-Each of our research students is provided with a supervisory panel, comprising academics and practitioners, in addition to support from a designated lead supervisor.
+Each of our research students is provided with a supervisory panel, including a designated lead supervisor.

 You should have a track record of high academic achievement, demonstrated by a good undergraduate degree with a second class (upper division) pass or equivalent.
 A Masters-level degree in an academic discipline related is advisable.
 In exceptional cases, professional qualifications and experience in the proposed research area may compensate for the lack of a Master's degree.

 For students whose first language is not English, the following qualifications will meet the English language requirement for entry to a postgraduate course of study: